rune-rs/rune/book/src/foreword.md

 But Rhai has a set of design decisions which didn't *exactly* scratch my itch.
 And the more I used it, the more I got inspired and started thinking about things that could be changed or added.
 [I contributed a bit to the project].
-But it started to dawn on me that Rhai's approach wasn't exactly what I wanted.
+And it started to dawn on me that Rhai's approach wasn't exactly what I wanted.
 There's nothing wrong with this.
 The authors of Rhai have specific goals and ideas of what they want to accomplish.
 And while I believe that it's feasible to